 With CyberGhost’s app for Mac you get streamlined security embodied.
 Everything this provider does comes back to making things easy for the user.
 Whether it’s the profiles, preconfigured with the best settings for common use-cases; or the simple toggles that provide extra security, speed, and other performance boosters; or their immaculate logging policy, which makes it clear that your data isn’t being logged.

-CyberGhost backs up their ease-of-use with military-grade 256-bit AES encryption, a 3,200+ server network in 61 countries, and extra privacy features for the desktop: connection guard, kill switch, and ad and online tracking blockers.
+CyberGhost backs up their ease-of-use with military-grade 256-bit AES encryption, a massive network of 6,000+ servers in 87 countries, and extra privacy features for the desktop: connection guard, kill switch, and ad and online tracking blockers.

 - 45-day money-back guarantee.

 PrivateVPN offers a balanced VPN experience for everyday use.
-While the server network isn’t as extensive as some other providers on this list, PrivateVPN works to ensure that every one of them delivers your money’s work in terms of performance.
+While the server network isn’t as extensive as some other providers on this list (around 150 servers in 60+ countries), PrivateVPN works to ensure that every one of them delivers your money’s work in terms of performance.
 Indeed, we ran into zero throttling or speed caps in our testing, and they advertise unlimited VPN bandwidth for all subscribers.
 Even better, they specifically label their servers which are specially tailored to specific use-cases; for example, if you want to unblock Netflix from a foreign country, just look for the corresponding node in the server list.

 And when it comes to security, PrivateVPN offers top-shelf 256-bit AES encryption and many protocols to help increase security or speed at your whim.
 The provider’s simple app keeps things easy to use and customize, allowing you to easily find servers, toggle reconnects, and have the app connect automatically on starting, or simply launch whenever you start up your Mac.